opengamedata/opengamedata-doc/source/logging/event_design.md

 }
 ```

+By "at the instant an event occurs," we mean the `GameState` should describe the context in which the event occurred, _not_ the result of the event.
+For example, consider an event that changes the player score from `5` to `6`.
+`GameState` would record `5` as the score, as this _was_ the score when the event occurred.
+The new score, which is the _result_ of the event, would be left for the `EventData` column.

 In general, most `GameState` data could simply be inferred from past events.
 For example, for any given event, the current level could be determined by looking for the most recent `new_level` event (or whatever name is chosen).
 Thus, there is a tension between what data is useful to include in the `GameState`, and what context should simply be calculated as needed from past event data.